Alif-001/Assignment-08/README.md

-# Welcome to Dev hub
+# Welcome to **Dev hub**

-. in this project you can hire developers for your project. [link ]("https://assignment-08.netlify.app/")
+. in this project you can hire developers for your project. link : [https://assignment-08.netlify.app/](https://assignment-08.netlify.app/)

 . this website will show the total cost of hiring developers.